ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

 When one template is updated, it updates every instance of the template.
 So you could make a castle using a complex tower template, make a change to one tower, update the template, and then all other towers will be updated automatically for you.

+!!! info "What IS a template?"
+    Think of a template as a package of things you made, exactly the way you made them.

+    You could make a palm tree that drops coconuts when a player walks up to it, and by turning the scripts and objects that make this palm tree into a template, you can share this with anyone so they may make their own palm tree forests!

+    Or perhaps they'll modify it to drop a monkey.
+That's the beauty of template sharing!

 Templates can be identified in the **CORE Content** tab by this icon: ![TemplateIcon](../../img/EditorManual/UI/templateicon.png "Templates are signified by a set of three cubes."){: .center}

 - **Completion Time:** 5 minutes